 These awards, presented by Arts Wisconsin in partnership with the League of Wisconsin Municipalities and made possible with generous support from Heid Music, Redevelopment Resources, and Vierbicher Associates, honor civic leaders and communities throughout the state for championing the arts as integral to economic, educational and community vitality.

-The award winners will be recognized at the League of Municipalities’ annual conference on Thursday, October 20, 2016, at the Holiday Inn Hotel and Conference Center in Stevens Point.
+The award winners will be recognized at the League of Municipalities’ 119th annual conference on Thursday, October 19, 2017, at the Radisson Paper Valley Hotel in downtown Appleton.
 The awardees will also participate in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.

 - Heid Music of Appleton, Green Bay, Madison, Oshkosh and Wisconsin Rapids, providing musical instruments and quality music instruction throughout the state